Meet the 2019 Recipients

 Marshall Robertson of Maury High School, Norfolk, received the William J. Hearring Memorial Scholarship.
-She plans to study sciences and humanities at Virginia Commonwealth University.
+He plans to study general engineering at Virginia Tech.

 A talent for design

 Eighteen students entered the Young Designers’ Scholarship Competition, a program for high school students interested in drafting, architecture or home building.

 Maya Smith of Advanced Technology Center/Kellam High School, Virginia Beach, $1,500 first place;

 Miriya Philip of Ocean Lakes High School, Virginia Beach, $1,200 second place;

-• Chet Wiltshire of Ocean Lakes High School, Virginia Beach, $800 third place; and
+Aliyah White of Advanced Technology Center/Bayside High School, Virginia Beach, $800 third place; and

-• Benjamin Sturkie of Advanced Technology Center/Tallwood High School, Virginia Beach, $500 honorable mention
+Hunter Haushalter of Advanced Technology Center/Kempsville High School, Virginia Beach, $500 honorable mention.

 Instructors Eric Nestor of Oscar Smith High School, Chesapeake, and Cecilia Hess of Ocean Lakes High School, Virginia Beach, each won a $500 school grant to assist their drafting programs with necessary supplies and equipment.

-Now in its 53rd year, the TBA Scholarship Foundation has awarded hundreds of scholarships and close to $1.8 million since 1965.
+Now in its 54th year, the TBA Scholarship Foundation has awarded 456 scholarships and close to $1.8 million since 1965.
 TBA will continue to provide scholarship funding during the 2019-20 academic year to 19 other past recipients.
 Funds for the Scholarship Foundation are raised by TBA members through the construction of a Scholarship House, as well as private donations.
 A portion of the proceeds from the annual TBA Golf Tournament, which was held May 17, are also contributed to the foundation.